 Start with a vertical stitch, which is around 1/3rd to 1/2 the length of the leaf.

 Then bring the needle out to the right of point 2, at point 3, on the outside edge of your shape.

 Take the needle back to the top and down through the fabric right next to point 1, and up at 5.
 This forms a short horizontal stitch on the back of the work.

 Take the needle back down at 6, on the same invisible line as point 3.

-This time taking a horizontal stitch on the back between points 6 and 7 bring the needle back to the front of the work.
+This time, taking a slightly sloping horizontal stitch on the back between points 6 and 7, bring the needle back to the front of the work.

-Take the thread across the worked area and insert the needle at point 8.
+Take the thread across the worked area and insert the needle at point 8 on the outside edge.